Merced River water or watershed scenery in California

 Yes.
 The Merced can be cold, fast, and unsafe to wade during runoff even on warm days.

-No. Check Yosemite National Park rules and CDFW reach-specific rules separately.
+No. Check Yosemite National Park rules and CDFW section-by-section rules separately.